Bristol County, Rhode Island: History

 The county was formed by the transfer of part of Bristol County, Massachusetts, to the Colony of Rhode Island in 1746, having been the subject of a long-running border dispute.

 The original county was part of the Plymouth Colony and named after its "shire town" (county seat), what is now Bristol, Rhode Island.
 The new Rhode Island county was formed in 1746 with the full modern territory of Bristol, Barrington, and Warren.

 See Bristol County, Massachusetts, for later land transfers between Massachusetts and Rhode Island.

 Geography

 According to the United States Census Bureau, the county has a total area of 45 sqmi, of which 24 sqmi is land and 21 sqmi (46%) is water.
 It is the smallest county in Rhode Island.
 In land area only (water area omitted), it is the third-smallest county in the United States, following Kalawao County, Hawaii and New York County, New York (Manhattan).
 The highest point in the county is Mount Hope, in Bristol, which stands 217 ft above sea level.

+Government

+While Rhode Island is subdivided geographically into five counties, county government was abolished in the state in 1842.
+Since that time, counties in Rhode Island have had no associated governmental structures.
+All local government in the state is vested in its 39 municipalities.
+Counties are still generally used as both geographic regions and also as judicial districts.